WenChentao/Seg2Link/README.md

 # ![icon](docs/pics/icon.svg)

 **Seg2Link** is a [napari](https://napari.org
 )-based software specifically designed for scientific research.
-The software aims to tackle a focused problem: providing an efficient toolbox for auto-correcting segmentation in large-scale 3D cellular images, particularly useful for brain images obtained through electron microscopy.
+The software aims to tackle a focused problem: offering an efficient toolbox for quick manual refinement of automated segmentation in large-scale 3D cellular images, particularly useful for brain images obtained through electron microscopy."

 Our extensive [documentation](https://wenchentao.github.io/Seg2Link/)
 offers step-by-step tutorials, and our [academic paper](https://doi.org/10.1038/s41598-023-34232-6) delves into the scientific methodology and validation behind the software.